 Kenny Brechner - May 12, 2014

 Kenny Brechner here, with a ShelfTalker guest post.
-With summer on the horizon, and summer reading lists on our mind, we are fortunate that Summer herself agreed to share summer1some of her list with ShelfTalker’s readers.
+With summer on the horizon, and summer reading lists on our mind, we are fortunate that Summer herself agreed to share some of her list with ShelfTalker’s readers.

 Kenny: Thank you for taking some time to visit with us on this Spring afternoon.
 You must be very busy with your advent just a month away.